-The SkyTech Shiva is simply a very impressive PC.
+The SkyTech Shiva is simply a very impressive PC for gaming.
 It has all the bases of a good gaming PC with a Ryzen 5 2600 6-core 3.4 GHz processor and A32OM Motherboard.
 This PC does not compromise on power or speed.

-With its NVIDIA GeForce RTX 2060 achieving over 60 FPS, the highest-rated AAA games are not an issue as this is a top of the range GPU.
-This is fantastic considering that these days games are usually GPU intensive rather than CPU intensive, but even if that was the case, the SkyTech Shiva would not let you down, bragging an astounding Ryzen 5 2600 processor which is only limited by the power of a GPU.
+With its NVIDIA GeForce RTX 2060 achieving over 60 FPS, the highest-rated AAA titles are not an issue as this is a top-of-the-range GPU.
+This is fantastic considering that these days games are usually graphics card intensive rather than CPU intensive, but even if that was the case, the SkyTech Shiva would not let you down, bragging an astounding Ryzen 5 2600 processor which is only limited by the power of a GPU.

 The GPU is also supported by a 500 watt 80 PLUS certified PSU, meaning there are no worries that the GPU will be able to run to its full potential.
-The only issue with this PSU is that it has noticeably loud fans, but this is often the case with high load PCs.
+The only issue with this power supply is that it has noticeably loud fans, but this is often the case with high-load gaming PCs.
 Ultimately the GPU is a powerhouse in any gaming pc and therefore will not let you down.

 The SkyTech Shiva also has an impressive 16GB of DDR4 RAM, meaning not have all of the necessary RAM to play any game.
 It also operates at a lower voltage, making it more power-efficient.
 This is also supported by a Windows 10 OS, meaning having an efficient and none compromised gaming experience is always fully assisted.

-The only issue this PC has is storage, only offering 500GBs of SSD which just isn’t enough for having many high-end games installed at once.
+The only issue this computer has is the storage isn’t the best, only offering 500GBs of SSD which just isn’t enough for having many high-end games installed at once.
 This is easily fixed by adding more storage, but when you’re buying a prebuilt PC, you buy it with the expectation to not have to make any immediate alterations.

-However, this amount of storage being enough completely depends on the gaming experience you’re looking for.
-As long as you don’t plan on having many memory heavy games installed at once the 500GB should be perfectly fine.
+However, this amount of storage enough completely depending on the gaming experience you’re looking for.
+As long as you don’t plan on having many memory-heavy games installed at once the 500GB should be perfectly fine.

 It could be recommended that keeping other things such as movies and photos on external hard drives would be beneficial as it means there’s no wasted memory on your PC.
 Even with the limited storage, the SkyTech Shiva promises no Bloatware, meaning none of your limited storage is wasted.

-Connectivity-wise it has you covered on everything you can expect from a gaming PC.
-Providing 4 x USB 3.1 ports, 2 x USB 2.0 ports, a single HDMI port, an Ethernet port and audio/mic inputs, alongside a built-in Wi-Fi antenna for wireless networks which is pretty standard.
+Connectivity-wise this PC has you covered on everything you can expect from a gaming PC.
+Providing 4 x USB 3.1 ports, 2 x USB 2.0 ports, a single HDMI port, an Ethernet port, and audio/mic inputs, alongside a built-in Wi-Fi antenna for wireless networks which is pretty standard.

 Overall, the SkyTech Shiva is a good gaming PC.
 It offers an impressive amount of RAM and has the potential to provide some seriously high-quality gameplay.
-But it falls behind on other aspects such as storage and lack of real innovation, because of this I can’t say it is the best option within this price range.
+But it falls behind on other aspects such as storage and lack of real innovation, because of this I can’t say it is the best option for under $1000.

 CPU: AMD Ryzen 5 3600 4.0GHz | GRAPHICS: Nvidia GeForce GTX 1660 |